 Mr. Fox is admitted to practice law before all courts of the State of California and is a member of the Sacramento County Bar Association.

 Mr. Fox’s interests outside of work include hiking, mountain biking, community development, literature and playing guitar.

-Angela is admitted to practice before the United States District Courts for the Northern and Eastern Districts of California, and is a member of the State Bar of Maryland.
-Angela is also a member of the Junior League of Sacramento, the Sacramento Bar Association, and the Asian American Bar Association of the Greater Bay Area.
+Ms. Thompson is admitted to practice before the United States District Courts for the Northern and Eastern Districts of California, and is a member of the State Bar of Maryland.
+Ms. Thompson is also a member of the Sacramento Bar Association, and the Asian American Bar Association of the Greater Bay Area.
 She lives in Sacramento with her husband and their three children.
 She enjoys running, hiking, travel, and is an avid Washington Redskins fan.